Chia-Network/pool-reference/SPECIFICATION.md

 {"welcome_message" : "Welcome to the reference pool.
 Happy farming."}
 ```

-The successful response must always contain a welcome message which must be defined by the pool.
+A successful response must always contain a welcome message which must be defined by the pool.

 #### payload